This article was originally published in 2015

 I love my brown spirits, in particular the whiskies and rums.
 Pour white spirits into a charred oak barrel, roll it into a warehouse and wait at least six years.
 Come back and pop it open.
-Out comes a brown spirit, provocatively lush and vanilla flavored.
-It’s a time honored truth that it takes a long time to make great whiskies and rums.
+Outcomes a brown spirit, provocatively lush and vanilla flavored.
+It’s time honored truth that it takes a long time to make great whiskies and rums.

 Distilleries like Mountain Laurel Spirits are innovating how they bring brown spirits to market.
-One technique being used is aging is smaller oak barrels called quarter casks that help impart flavors and color at a quicker rate: eight months versus 5 years.
+One technique used in aging is smaller oak barrels called quarter casks that help impart flavors and color at a quicker rate: eight months versus 5 years.
 There are some downsides.
-Among them, quarter casks will extract more tannin into the spirits, which can bitter notes to the final product.
+Among them, quarter casks will extract more tannin into the spirits, bitter notes to the final product.

 Here are four new distilleries in the Philadelphia region that are getting around that problem in innovative ways.

 Bluecoat Barrel Finished Gin

 Bluecoat has always been one of my go-to gins, although I have never reviewed it or any of Philadelphia Distilleries products.
 That’s not because I have some deeply twisted bias against them.
 It’s quite the opposite, with a whiff of irony to boot.

 At one point or another, Philadelphia Distilleries have sent me bottles of all of their spirits.
 I love most of them.
 For reviews, I run a strict “no free samples” policy.
 As much as I love their spirits, I wouldn’t go out and buy a bottle when I have one or two bottles kicking around already.